zjunlp/NLPCC2024_RegulatingLLM/Track 2/README.md

-# How to participate Track 2
+# How to participate in Track 2
 We submit using [CodaBench](https://www.codabench.org/competitions/2954/).

 The submission steps are as follows: